 This hardcover bound book edited by Steve White compiles interviews of the top 10 paleoartists in the world, which include Julius Csotonyi, Gregory S. Paul, Mauricio Antón, Douglas Henderson, Todd Marshall, John Sibbick, Luis Rey, John Conway, Robert Nicholls, and Raúl Martín.
-The interviews with these artists talk about how they started in this profession, their approaches to interpreting fossils and extinct species, the pros and cons of the digital medium, and many other insights on paleontology.
+The interviews discuss how these artists they got started in the profession and their approaches to interpreting fossils and extinct species.
+They also talk about the pros and cons of the digital medium.
 The book has over 180 pages of beautifully curated dinosaur art.

-The book is also great reference material for fans of dinosaurs with explanations and histories of different extinct genus classes, say for instance, the Aerosteon, Brachylophosaurus, Coelophysis, and much more.
-Don’t look at this book as just another coffee table book but, instead, a dinosaur-sized tour de force of the art & science behind paleoartistry.
+The book is great reference material for fans of dinosaurs with explanations and histories of different extinct genus classes, say for instance, the Aerosteon, Brachylophosaurus, Coelophysis, and much more.
+Don’t look at this book as just another coffee table book, instead a dinosaur-sized tour de force of the art & science behind paleoartistry.

 Hardcover Collected: Dinosaur Art – The World’s Greatest Paleoart